malevitzch/spaceships/README.md

 # spaceships
 A simple game written in C++ using the SFML-3.0 library that I always wanted to make.
 Or at least make something similar.
 # todo
+- SimpleTriggerModule which has cooldown, signal code, and a "void activate()" function that is used to do its thing
 - Consider using engine transforms in SimpleCore and OmniCore
 - Battle should have its own file, not game.cpp
 - Libraries are a bit too fragmented, too much unnecessary linking when they all depend on each other